khushbooag4/oauth2-fa-proxy/README.md

  * **/oauth2/auth** - only returns a 202 Accepted response or a 401 Unauthorized response; for use with the Nginx auth_request directive

 ## Nginx Configuration
 > It is open source software for web serving, reverse proxying, caching, load balancing, media streaming, and more.
-It started out as a web server designed for maximum performance and stability.

 It is used for routing unauthorized requests to oauth2 proxy directly without buttons

 ```
 server {